osgi/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 sponsor: OSGi™ Alliance
 ---

-This tutorial is Maven and command-line based; the reader may follow this verbatim or use their favorite Java/IDE.
+This tutorial is Maven and command-line based; the reader may follow this verbatim or use their favorite Java IDE.

 ## Introduction

-Using the [enRoute ArcheTypes](017-enRoute-ArcheTypes.html) this tutorial walks through the creation of REST microservice comprised of the following structural elements:
+Using the [enRoute ArcheTypes](017-enRoute-ArcheTypes.html) this tutorial walks through the creation of a REST Microservice comprised of the following structural elements:
 * An API module
 * A DAO Implementation module
-* A Rest Service Implementation module
+* A REST Service Implementation module
 * The Composite Application module

 with each module having a POM that describes its dependencies.